TrustbutVerify0/Multiple-Plate-Size-Dynamic-3d-Print/Readme.md

-Now in the same file as you have your gcode_macro START_PRINT;
+Now in the same file as you have your gcode_macro START_PRINT on your printer OS;

 Add the GLOBAL CONFIGURATION VARIABLES to your printer config and replace your "gcode_macro START_PRINT" - as we are replacing modify it to suit your printer;

 		#====================================================================
 		# GLOBAL CONFIGURATION VARIABLES